 For example, if someone delivers a Mae Geri in your direction, then stepping to the face side or ear side as you deliver a Tate Tettsui Uchi down into the mid-thigh is likely to cause immediate tissue damage.
 This may make it more difficult for the person to then use this leg as effectively.

-In both of these scenarios you would need to ensure that you are not using your hand or arm to absorb the impact of the kicking leg.
-You would want to time your strike so that it impacts the leg when the leg would not deliver its own striking force into your arm or hand.
+In both of these scenarios, you would need to ensure that you are not using your hand or arm to absorb the impact of the kicking leg.
+You would want to time your strike so that it impacts the leg when the leg would not deliver its striking force into your arm or hand.

-If your opponent is standing and you are in close proximity then using your knee to strike into the thigh can cause a fairly massive bruise to the opponent’s leg.
+If your opponent is standing and you are close then using your knee to strike into the thigh can cause a fairly massive bruise to the opponent’s leg.
 Such a strike could be delivered to the front, sides, or back of the thigh.

 The most damaging strikes to the thigh however come from kicks.
 The Mawashi Geri, Yoko Kekomi Geri, and even the Mae Geri can cause massive bruising to the thigh.
-These are primary striking methodologies in styles such as Muay Thai that focus, in part, on punishing an opponent’s body with repetitive powerful kicks.
+These are primary-striking methodologies in styles such as Muay Thai that focus, in part, on punishing an opponent’s body with repetitive powerful kicks.

-The radial nerve winds its way down the arm and eventually all the way to the hand.
+The radial nerve winds its way down the arm and eventually to the hand.
 The nerve and its major branches are often under a substantial covering of muscle.
 A superficial branch of this nerve travels from the outside of the lower arm near the elbow, then works its way, over the length of the forearm, across the top of the arm until it reaches the hand near the thumb.

 Striking the arm directly over top of this part of the radial nerve in the forearm can cause immediate pain and loss of function in the forearm and much of the hand.
-The nerve is used to control extension of the wrist, movement in much of the hand, and for feeling in the back of the hand, thumb and first two fingers.
+The nerve is used to control the extension of the wrist, movement in much of the hand, and for feeling in the back of the hand, thumb and first two fingers.
 Striking the radial nerve can cause loss of control of the wrist and part of the hand and severe tingling in the hand.

-Striking the top of the forearm with a strike such as a Tettsui Uchi may not only impact the radial nerve but may bruise and temporarily impair use of the muscles in the arm.
-This is often used as part of a disarmament maneuver if someone has a weapon, though there are better ways to remove a weapon from an opponent’s grip should you ever find yourself in such an unfortunate situation..
+Striking the top of the forearm with a strike such as a Tettsui Uchi may not only impact the radial nerve but may bruise and temporarily impair the use of the muscles in the arm.
+This is often used as part of a disarmament maneuver if someone has a weapon, though there are better ways to remove a weapon from an opponent’s grip should you ever find yourself in such an unfortunate situation.

 Ribs are numbered 1 through 12, beginning with the rib nearest your shoulder and descending downward.
 There are twelve ribs on each side of your body that generally go from the sternum to the spinal column.
 The first seven ribs on each side connect at the front, via the costal cartilage, directly to the sternum.
-In the back they connect via cartilage to the spinal column.
+In the back, they connect via cartilage to the spinal column.

 The first seven ribs connect directly to the sternum via cartilage.
 These are commonly referred to as the true ribs.
 The next remaining five ribs are referred to as the false ribs.
 The first three false ribs (ribs 8, 9, and 10) connect to the cartilage of the 7th rib rather than to the sternum directly.
 The last two ribs are called floating ribs and have no connection to the sternum at all.
 These ribs generally protect the lower back.
 All ribs connect to the spinal column.